jbellsey/redux-model-utils/docs/example.md

         }
     };

-// run the model object through a custom tool ("modelBuilder"), which whips it into shape.
+// run the model object through our custom tool ("modelBuilder"), which whips it into shape.
 // we cache a reference to the finished model, so we can call actions from inside this module let model = modelBuilder({
       name: 'geo',